-Q. What does the church think of each of the many other world religions?
+Q. What does the Church think of each of the many other world religions?

-A. The short answer to your question is…it depends upon which religion, and which aspect of that religion you are talking about!
+A. The short answer to your question is…it depends upon which religion and which aspect of that religion you are talking about!
 Let me give you two guiding teachings of our Church.

-When we look at the various religions of the world, we certainly find truths within them.
+When we look at the religions of the world, we certainly find truths within them.
 Some profess a belief in one God.
 Some teach that we should seek the moral good.
 Some teach that we have a spiritual soul and should prepare ourselves for the afterlife.
 All of these teachings are consistent with what we believe as Catholics.
 Thus, anything we find to be true in other religions we applaud and support wholeheartedly.

 Along with that truth, it’s also important to understand that we accept only one Savior of all!
 This means that for everyone, be they Hindu, Jew, Muslim, Buddhist, etc., the only way to Heaven is Jesus Christ!
-Therefore, if a follower of another religion obtains the glorious gift of eternal salvation it can only come from the life, death and resurrection of Jesus Christ, the Savior of all mankind.
+Therefore, if a follower of another religion obtains the glorious gift of eternal salvation it can only come from the life, death, and resurrection of Jesus Christ, the Savior of all mankind.

 So what do we think of other religions?
 We applaud all that is good and true in them.
 But we also acknowledge the ultimate Truth of God revealed in its fullness in our own Catholic faith.
 In fact, it should be our wholehearted desire that all people—of every time, culture, and religion—come to know Christ Jesus as He is revealed to us most fully in the Catholic Church.